aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Player party.md

 Battles changes a lot how `playerdata` is addressed because switching the party works very differently using SwitchParty(true) and the starting order of the party in `playerdata` always matches the `trueid` order.
 To understand why, let's talk about what SwitchParty(true) does differently.

 #### Battle formation order
 Unlike SwitchParty(false), SwitchParty(true) doesn't actually changes anything in any `playerdata`.
-What it does instead is cycle `battle.partypointer`'s elements which was first assigned during StartBattle. `battle.partypointer` is a mapper that maps logical formation position to `playerdata` indexes.
+What it does instead is cycle `battle.partypointer`'s elements which was first assigned during StartBattle. `battle.partypointer` is a mapper that maps logical battle formation position to `playerdata` indexes.
 A logical formation number is a number starting from 0 that identifies members from front to back (so 0 is frontmost, 1 is one position back and 2 is 2 positions back).
-On its own, this doesn't do anything, but the caller (in this case, BattleControl's SwitchPos or SwitchParty) will go further and physically move each `playerdata` to their party position using `battle.partypointer` as the mapper.
+On its own, this doesn't do anything, but the caller (in this case, BattleControl's [SwitchPos](../Battle%20system/Battle%20flow/Action%20coroutines/SwitchPos.md) or [SwitchParty](../Battle%20system/Battle%20flow/Action%20coroutines/SwitchParty.md)) will go further and physically move each `playerdata` to their party position using `battle.partypointer` as the mapper.

 So for example, to move the front member to its position after calling SwitchParty(true), BattleControl will set `playerdata[partypointer[0]]`.position = `partypos[0]`.
 This will work regardless of how the switch was done and when this is done on all `playerdata` elements using matching `playerdata` indexes, it will move all party member to their respective spot because `battle.partypointer` is the mapper that dictates everything here.
 Additionally, it also updates the BattleData's `pointer` to the matching `partypointer`, but this always result in being the same as the `playerdata` index.

 What's important to mention here is that unlike overworld switching, the party members actually moves between each other, but the internal `playerdata` ordering will always remain in `trueid` order no matter what overworld order the party was in when StartBattle was called and no matter how many switches or swaps of positions happens during the battle.

-This property is enforced by StartBattle: it will arrange the party in `trueid` order initially, but then performs a series of SwitchParty(true) until the party is aligned with the overworld party order.
+This property is enforced by [StartBattle](../Battle%20system/StartBattle.md): it will arrange the party in `trueid` order initially, but then performs a series of SwitchParty(true) until the party is aligned with the overworld party order.
 This implies that `battle.partypointer` will map to the same overworld party order in battle when enumerating `playerdata[battle.partypointer[i]]` elements sequentially, but further switches will only cause changes to `battle.partypointer`.

-This way of enumerating the party gives us the battle formation order: it allows to enumerate the party by their formation position from front to back (right to left).
+This way of enumerating the party gives us the battle formation order: it allows to enumerate the party by their battle formation position from front to back (right to left).
 For example, `playerdata[partypointer[0]]` always refer to the party member in the front.

 This mechanism is also what allows SwitchPos to work: instead of cycling `battle.partypointer`, all that's needed to swap 2 members is to simply swap the 2 elements in `battle.partypointer` and refresh everyone's position in battle formation order.